orb-community/pktvisor/README.md

 data streams down to lightweight, immediately actionable observability data directly at the edge.
 Its goal is to extract the signal from the noise; to separate the needles from the haystacks as close to the source as possible.

-It is a resource efficient, side-car style agent built from the ground up to be dynamically controlled in real time via API.
-Its output is useful both on-node via command line (for a localized, hyper real-time view) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.
+It is a resource efficient, side-car style agent built from the ground up to be modular and dynamically controlled in real time via API.
+Its output can be visualized both on-node via command line UI (for a localized, hyper real-time view) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.

-The modular [input stream system](src/inputs) is designed to _tap into_ data streams, and currently focuses on [packet capture](https://en.wikipedia.org/wiki/Packet_analyzer) but will soon support additional taps such as [sFlow](https://en.wikipedia.org/wiki/SFlow) / [Netflow](https://en.wikipedia.org/wiki/NetFlow) , [dnstap](https://dnstap.info/), [envoy taps](https://www.envoyproxy.io/docs/envoy/latest/operations/traffic_tapping),
+The [input stream system](src/inputs) is designed to _tap into_ data streams, and currently focuses on [packet capture](https://en.wikipedia.org/wiki/Packet_analyzer) but will soon support additional taps such as [sFlow](https://en.wikipedia.org/wiki/SFlow) / [Netflow](https://en.wikipedia.org/wiki/NetFlow) , [dnstap](https://dnstap.info/), [envoy taps](https://www.envoyproxy.io/docs/envoy/latest/operations/traffic_tapping),
 and [eBPF](https://ebpf.io/).

-The modular [stream processor system](src/handlers) includes full application level analysis, and [efficiently](https://en.wikipedia.org/wiki/Streaming_algorithm) summarizes to one minute buckets of:
+The [stream processor system](src/handlers) includes full application level analysis, and [efficiently](https://en.wikipedia.org/wiki/Streaming_algorithm) summarizes to one minute buckets of:

 * Counters